Insect ecology: Commensalism

 Commensalism is a different type of ecological interaction between species in which one species gains benefits while the other is neither harmed nor benefited.
 Two examples of commensalism that can be seen in insect ecology are phoresy, an interaction in which one attaches itself to another for transportation, and inquilinism, the use of another organism for shelter.
 Ticks and mites have adapted to latch onto beetles, flies, and bees (as well as other organisms) for transportation, an example of phoresy.
 In terms of inquilinism, insects commonly establish themselves in human garages or shelters of other animals for protection against predators and weather.

 Parasitoid insects

 Parasitoids are insects that live intimately with a host, feed off of the host like a parasite, but eventually kill the host.
 This specific type of species interaction is exclusive to insects and is employed most commonly by wasps.
 An example of this is when parasitoid wasps inject their eggs into aphids.
 The eggs will eventually hatch and produce wasp larvae that feed on and consume the organism.
 Additionally, some parasitoids chemically affect the host to propagate the development of parasitic offspring.
-Each parasitoid wasps typically preys on a specific insect or spider species, and the host life-stage at which the wasp deposits its seed differs.
+Parasitoid wasps typically prey on a specific insect or spider species, and the host life-stage at which the wasp deposits its seed differs.
 In regard to humans, parasitoid insects are favored because they can be used as biological pest controls for farmers, preying on other insects that damage crops.

+Competition

+Insects often compete with each other for resources such as food, territory, and mates.
+Competition can occur within species (intraspecific) or between species (interspecific).
+This competition can lead to adaptations and niche differentiation, where species evolve to occupy different ecological niches to minimize competition.

+Neutralism

+In some cases, insects may interact with each other without affecting one another positively or negatively.
+They simply coexist without any significant impact on each other's fitness or survival.
+In such a relationship, the interaction that happens between the organisms involved are always indirect or incidental.
+This type of relationship is often observed when insects occupy different habitats or have minimal interactions.
+Another example is when a bird uses a tree as a lookout without having feeding on the plant or insect on the plant.
+An example of such relationship is the one that exist between a tarantulas and a cacti that live in a barren region.

+Facilitation

+Facilitation occurs when one species indirectly benefits another species by modifying the environment.
+For example, certain insects may create microhabitats or modify resources that become beneficial for other insect species.
+An example of this could be a species of insect that creates shelter or nesting sites that are subsequently utilized by other insect species.